tsmith1024/calendar_view_widget/README.md

 The example above includes the default values for the String parameters (`titleField`, `detailField`, `dateField`, and `separatorTitle`) as well as the default theme, `ThemeData.light()`.
 All of these may be overridden to suit your data structure and styling needs.

-The `onEventTapped` handler should be a function that recieves an id value for an event.
-It can then be used to look up that event in your data and respond as needed in the rest of the app.
+The `onEventTapped` handler should be a function that recieves an event Map.
+It can then be used to respond as needed in the rest of the app.

 Example:

 ```
-void onEventTapped(String id) {
+void onEventTapped(Map<String, String> event) {
-  print(id);
+  print(event);
 }
 ```